 6. At drop zones

 8. On the putting green

-Who Calls Foot Faults & What's the Penalty?
+Who Calls Foot Faults in Disc Golf & What's the Penalty?

 While knowing what stances are legal is valuable for anyone who wants to play disc golf by the rules, foot faults are generally only called when playing in groups.
 Any person in a group can call a foot fault, but for it to be official, one other person in the group must confirm that they saw it.